Do You Need PayPal to Sell on eBay? PLUS 3 Great Alternatives to eBay!

 The good news is, PayPal is not the only way to accept payments on eBay anymore, and in this article, we're going to be showing you how to sell on eBay without PayPal.

-Despite PayPal and eBay being so strongly linked, eBay has always offered payments outside of the PayPal ecosystem.
-The problem is, they made it unnecessarily complicated to encourage you to go through PayPal instead.
+Despite PayPal and eBay being so strongly linked, eBay has always offered multiple payments methods outside of the PayPal ecosystem such as credit and debit cards, Google pay, and Apple pay.
+The problem is, they made payment options unnecessarily complicated, encouraging you to go through PayPal instead.

 - Do You Need PayPal to Sell on eBay?

 - How Can you Get Paid on eBay Without PayPal?